Communities

 (OP is not new to this site and they have previously established that English is not their first language, not that this makes a difference to how on-topic the question is.)

-Tim Pederick‭ wrote about 1 year ago · edited about 1 year ago
+Tim Pederick‭ wrote over 1 year ago · edited over 1 year ago

 Of course it’s not sufficient.
 My point was only that the question lies somewhere in the intersection of maths and language.
 It raises some doubt (in contrast to simply saying “Not a math question”), and I chose to give OP the benefit of that doubt.